What is Java Spring Boot?

 You can define the needs of your project during the initialization process, during which you choose among multiple starter dependencies—called Spring Starters—that cover typical use cases.
 You run Spring Boot Initializr by filling out a simple web form, without any coding.

-For example, the ‘Spring Web’ starter dependency allows you to build Spring-based web applications with minimal configuration by adding all the necessary dependencies—such as the Apache Tomcat web server—to your project.
+For example, the ‘Spring Web’ starter dependency simplifies building Spring-based web applications.
+It requires minimal configuration by adding all the necessary dependencies—such as the Apache Tomcat web server—to your project.
 ‘Spring Security’ is another popular starter dependency that automatically adds authentication and access-control features to your application.

 Related solutions